-(b) The length of a lap shall be at least 1 kilometer (0.6 miles).
+(b) The length of a lap shall be at least 1 kilometer (0.6 mile) [UCI 2.5 km].
 The first stretch of the course, immediately after the start, shall be of sufficient length and width to allow the field to string out properly before reaching the narrow part of the course and the obstacles.

-(c) The course shall be at least 2 meters (7 feet) wide so that riders can pass at nearly all points.
+(c) The course shall be at least two meters [UCI 3 meters] wide so that riders can pass at nearly all points.
 The course should be marked with arrows or cords to insure that it can be followed.
-Ditches and brooks should be no more than 1 meter across so that they can be jumped.
+Ditches and brooks should be no more than one meter across so that they can be jumped.